CENTRAL SOCCER LEAGUE

 C. Changes in team official(s) must be advised to the league office within 5 business days of the change.
 Failure to comply will result in a fine.
 (See Appendix A)

-A. Team officials must carry OSA player books/cards to all games.
+A. Team officials must carry Ontario Soccer player books/cards to all games.

-C. Failure to produce the OSA player books/cards will result in immediate forfeiture of the game and fine as per CSL 4D.
+C. Failure to produce the Ontario Soccer player books/cards will result in immediate forfeiture of the game and fine as per CSL 4D.
 (See Appendix A)

-D. Only players for whom OSA player books/cards are made available for inspection may have their names entered on the game sheet and be eligible to play.
+D. Only players for whom Ontario Soccer player books/cards are made available for inspection may have their names entered on the game sheet and be eligible to play.

-E. Once a game has been started, team officials forfeit the right to investigate OSA player books/cards, excluding late player arrivals only, whose OSA player books/cards must be checked prior to entering the field of play and must refer to Rights and Responsibilities 21 should they wish to initiate a protest.
+E. Once a game has been started, team officials forfeit the right to investigate Ontario Soccer player books/cards, excluding late player arrivals only, whose Ontario Soccer player books/cards must be checked prior to entering the field of play and must refer to Rights and Responsibilities 21 should they wish to initiate a protest.

-F. Failure to inspect the OSA player books/cards will result in a fine.
+F. Failure to inspect Ontario Soccer player books/cards will result in a fine.
 (See Appendix A)

 G. Any player arriving after that the start of the second half, is not eligible to play in that particular game.